apache/flink/docs/dev/table/connectors/formats/canal.md

 * This will be replaced by the TOC
 {:toc}

 [Canal](https://github.com/alibaba/canal/wiki) is a CDC (Changelog Data Capture) tool that can stream changes in real-time from MySQL into other systems.
-Canal provides an unified format schema for changelog and supports to serialize messages using JSON and [protobuf](https://developers.google.com/protocol-buffers) (protobuf is the default format for Canal).
+Canal provides a unified format schema for changelog and supports to serialize messages using JSON and [protobuf](https://developers.google.com/protocol-buffers) (protobuf is the default format for Canal).

 Flink supports to interpret Canal JSON messages as INSERT/UPDATE/DELETE messages into Flink SQL system.
 This is useful in many cases to leverage this feature, such as
  - synchronizing incremental data from databases to other systems